 Understanding Postpartum Depression

 You've just had a baby.
-You know you should be excited and happy.
+You expected to be excited and happy.
 But instead you find yourself crying for no reason.
 You may have trouble coping with your daily tasks.
 You feel sad, tired, and hopeless most of the time.
 You may even feel ashamed or guilty.
 But what you're going through is not your fault and you can feel better.
 Talk to your healthcare provider.
 He or she can help.